 I. Precision machining

-Precision is crucial in medical prototyping and mass production because even minor deviations in size, shape, or surface finish can have severe implications for medical devices’ and implants’ function and safety.
+Precision is crucial in medical prototyping and mass production because even minor deviations in size, shape, or surface finish can have severe implications for the function and safety of medical devices and implants.

 CNC machining provides precision prototyping machining ability that allows precise control over the production process, ensuring that parts are produced with dimensional accuracy to tight tolerances.
 It can maintain a tolerance of ±.005″, even in the micro-machining procedures.